starpause/gwg/specs/spec-2-election-ui.md

 - Results -> green check mark
 - Votes can not be changed once cast, but can be changed before they are.

+### Considered "Nice To Haves" Which Are Out Of Scope

+- MVP won't have user profile pages.
+Candidate names link to their NS profile, candidate "Nomination" links to Kudos/Nominate.
+- MVP won't have a separate dashboard.
+Upcoming elections can be discovered two ways in the current interface: (1) Congress/Time selector (2) List of upcoming elections under the current election status graphic.

 ## Tech Spec

 <!-- How does the product implement the features and requirements?
 Not every feature or requirement needs deep consideration here, but implementation considerations are discusssed they should be captured here. -->